claudio-tortorelli/JarBox/README.md

 ## Features
 JarBox
-- needs a small payload (about 45KB)
+- needs a small payload (less than 100KB)
 - is a pure Java project, without any third-party dependency
 - is JDK 1.7+ compatible (tested up to JRE 15)
 - is (virtually) multi-platform (Windows, OSX, Linux)